The Methane Stack Is Being Built From Orbit Down · The EU Isn't Waiting

 5. the 2028 satellite versus the 2027 deadline

-6. the AI attribution layer is where the real leverage lives
+6. the AI attribution layer

 The harder step is attribution.
-Google's algorithms were applied to satellite and aerial imagery to map oil and gas infrastructure—well pads, pump jacks, storage tanks—so that plume detections can be co-registered against specific facility types.
+Google's algorithms were applied to satellite and aerial imagery to map oil and gas infrastructure (well pads, pump jacks, storage tanks) so that plume detections can be co-registered against specific facility types.
 That mapping step matters enormously because millions of oil and gas operations worldwide have location information that is tightly guarded and, where available, expensive to access.
 Without attribution, you have a plume.
 With it, you have a compliance event tied to a specific asset, an operator, and an import contract registered with an EU competent authority.

 California's CalSMP programme already shows the operational model working: the first major initiative to deploy satellite methane detection in a non-research setting, with CARB notifying operators and confirming repairs against a public-facing dashboard.
 The EU is building the same thing at continental scale and wiring it into import law.